 Thyroid storm is diagnosed by a person's symptoms and examination findings.
 People are treated with drugs used to treat hyperthyroidism and with measures to treat complications (such as fever or altered consciousness), typically in an intensive care unit.

-Doctors usually suspect hyperthyroidism on the basis of the symptoms.
-Thyroid function tests (see Thyroid function tests) are used to confirm the diagnosis.
-Often, testing begins with measurement of TSH.
+Doctors usually suspect hyperthyroidism on the basis of the symptoms and findings on physical examination, including increased heart rate and blood pressure.
+Thyroid function tests Thyroid function tests The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
+The two halves (lobes) of the gland are connected... read more are used to confirm the diagnosis.
+Often, testing begins with measurement of thyroid-stimulating hormone (TSH).
 If the thyroid gland is overactive, the level of TSH is low.
 However, in rare cases in which the pituitary gland is overactive, the level of TSH is normal or high.
 If the level of TSH in the blood is low, doctors measure the levels of the thyroid hormones in the blood.
-If there is a question of whether Graves disease is the cause, doctors check a sample of blood for the presence of antibodies that stimulate the thyroid gland (antithyroid antibodies).
+If there is a question of whether Graves disease is the cause, doctors check a sample of blood for the presence of antibodies that stimulate the thyroid gland (thyroid-stimulating antibodies).

-If a thyroid nodule is suspected as the cause, a thyroid scan will show whether the nodule is overactive, that is, whether it is producing excess hormones.
+If a thyroid nodule is suspected as the cause, a thyroid scan Thyroid scanning The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
+The two halves (lobes) of the gland are connected... read more will show whether the nodule is overactive, that is, whether it is producing excess hormones.
 Such a scan may also help doctors in their evaluation of Graves disease.
 In a person with Graves disease, the scan shows the entire gland to be overactive, not just one area.
-In thyroiditis, the scan shows low activity.
+In thyroiditis, the scan shows low activity because of the inflammation.

 Treatment of hyperthyroidism depends on the cause.
 In most cases, the problem causing hyperthyroidism can be cured or the symptoms can be eliminated or greatly reduced.
 Left untreated, however, hyperthyroidism places undue stress on the heart and many other organs.